West Seattle High School

 Summer Camps & Programs

 Seattle Children’s Nurse Camp– During this five-day camp, students will gain insight into the world of pediatric nursing by participating in clinical observation sessions.
 In these sessions, students will shadow nurses in a clinical environment and observe as they provide patient care and interact with patients and families.
 Camp dates: July 13-17, 2026.
-You can visit our website for more information including how to apply, eligibility requirements, and camp schedule.
+Visit our Seattle Children’s website for more information including how to apply, eligibility requirements, and camp schedule.
 Please reach out to nursecamp@seattlechildrens.org with any questions.

 Seattle Children’s Mental & Behavioral Health Camp – During this five-day camp, students will explore careers within the mental & behavioral health field.
 By participating in hands-on skills and observing the day-to-day workflow of professionals, students will gain insight into various roles within pediatric mental health.
 Camp dates: July 27-31, 2026.
-You can visit our website for more information including how to apply, eligibility requirements, and camp schedule.
+Visit our Seattle Children’s website for more information including how to apply, eligibility requirements, and camp schedule.
 Please reach out to MBHCamp@seattlechildrens.org with any questions.

 Global Citizen Summer Language Program – Do you know a current 8-12 grade student that would like to learn Arabic or Korean this summer?
 Dates: July 6-July 31 (Mon-Fri, 9 a.m. to 3 p.m.).
 Location: Summit Sierra School, Seattle.
 Cost: $25 (Includes 20 days of classes, workshops, field trips, and daily catered lunch!)
 Sign up before May 31st to lock in your spot!